 1.6 minimise disruption and disturbances to the local community

 1.7 set, maintain and review OH&S and E objectives and policies at the quarterly management review

 1.8 ensure that this policy is available to the public and other interested parties

 2.1 The Managing Director will act as the focal point for all matters relating to health, safety and the environment and will appoint suitably qualified person/s with a working knowledge of the relevant legislation to assist and ensure sufficient resources are available.

-2.2 Health, Safety and Environmental guidance are given to all new employees upon joining the Company.
+2.2 Health, Safety and Environmental guidance is given to all new employees upon joining the Company.
 Regular refresher sessions are held for existing employees and the Company requires full co-operation and participation.
 Adequate welfare facilities will be provided by the Company and it will ensure a safe and healthy working environment.